Hey Good Lookin' (film): Plot

-At a drive-in restaurant, Vinnie and Crazy both make out with their girls.
+At a drive-in restaurant, Vinnie and Crazy both make out with their dates.
 When Rozzie spots a car that she thinks Boogaloo is in, Crazy is quick to drive off after it.
 Crazy ends up shooting two of the black gang members in an alley dead, which scares Vinnie into ditching town, Rozzie, and the rumble.
-Disgusted with Vinnie's cowardice, Roz allows Crazy to make love to her in an abandoned warehouse.
+Disgusted with Vinnie's cowardice, Rozzie allows Crazy to make love to her in an abandoned warehouse.
 Solly, who had been investigating the gang members' deaths, interrupts their time together and fights with Crazy to get him to talk.
-As he is losing, Crazy claims that Vinnie killed the gang members.
+As he is losing, Crazy falsely claims that Vinnie killed the gang members.

 During his departure, Vinnie bumps into the Stompers and in time for the rumble.
 As the two gangs wait for Boogaloo to show up, Solly drives up, ready to arrest Vinnie.
 On the rooftop of a nearby building, Crazy begins hallucinating and shoots randomly towards the street, causing both gangs to begin shooting at each other.
+Boogaloo is seen on the same rooftop as Crazy, hiding out from the rumble.
+Sal steps out of protection and is killed by a stray bullet, causing both gangs to cease fire and back away.
 Vinnie tries to flee and is shot at by Solly.
 Vinnie pretends to be hit, falls and plays dead.
 Crazy jumps off the rooftop and lands on Solly, killing them both.
-As Rozzie calls up a radio station to make a memorial request in honor of Vinnie, he stands up and walks away, leaving Brooklyn.
-In the 1980s, Vinnie explains to Rozzie why he left, and the two lovers reunite.
+As Rozzie calls up a radio station to make a memorial request in honor of Vinnie, he stands up and walks away, unseen by anyone else.
+After seeing the town as he did before without Crazy, he finally leaves Brooklyn.

+In a bar back in the present day, the mysterious middle-aged man finishes his tale by explaining that Vinnie left due to the heartbreak he felt at Crazy's death.
+The woman determines the mysterious man to be Vinnie and reveals herself to be Rozzie.
+She calls him out for his cowardice and bluffs that her husband will be arriving shortly, fully expecting him to avoid another fight and leave again.
+However, defying her expectation, Vinnie does not leave Rozzie and instead embraces her and the two lovers reunite.